Using an employer of record in Indonesia

 - Working hours: Employees can work up to 40 hours per week, over 6 working days (max 7 hours per day), or 40 hours per week, over 5 working days (max 8 hours per day).

-- Overtime: This is capped at 3 hours per day or 14 hours per week.
+- Overtime: This is capped at 4 hours per day or 18 hours per week.
 Overtime pay is 150% of the employeeโs regular wage for the 1st hour and 200% after that.
-Overtime pay isnโt often provided to office-based or white-collar workers.
+Office-based or white-collar workers are commonly exempt from overtime pay.

 - Rest time: All employees are entitled to a 30-minute break after 4 hours of work and a weekly rest of at least 1 day.